-Bluefin Payment Systems as Capital Payments, announced a settlement with the Federal Trade Commission (FTC) in connection with a telemarketing scheme.
+In February 2016, Bluefin Payment Systems announced a settlement with the Federal Trade Commission (FTC) in connection with a telemarketing scheme.
 The FTC alleged that Bluefin ignored red flags when providing processing for certain clients.
 Bluefin will pay up to $2.6 million as part of the settlement, and is prohibited from providing processing services to certain types of businesses in the future.

 Have you used this company?
 Leave a review!